 But the OKR framework also serves as a powerful and effective tool for managing the progress of your teams toward the ultimate objective through the use of measurable key results.
 Especially for large-scale projects that involve the interaction and contribution of myriad teams, reaching your ultimate objective must necessarily involve a progress management method of some kind, and OKR has proven the most effective method to that end for decades.

-You can use OKR for either or both purposes when planning your company’s next major or minor objectives.
-One of the benefits of OKR is that it is highly customizable to the needs of your company, your staff, your industry, and your teams.
+OKR can be used for most purposes when planning a company’s next major or minor objectives.
+One of the benefits of OKR is that it is highly customizable to the needs of a company, staff, industry, and teams.
 It’s designed to be flexible and transparent.
-How you choose to use OKR is entirely informed by your company’s unique needs.

 As a management tool, OKR serves multiple purposes that may prove crucial to your organization’s success in reaching its objectives.